jpino7/Password-Generator/README.md

 # Homework-3 JavaScript Password Generator

 # Introduction
 This project was to create an application that generates a random password based on user-selected criteria.
-This application runs in the browswer and features an HTML and CSS that is powered by JavaScript code.
+This application runs in the browser and features an HTML and CSS that is powered by JavaScript code.

 ## Requirements
  * To code JavaScript and make it function with the HTML and CSS